FidelisAnalog/Sweep-File-Splitter/README.md

 ## Debugging and Visualization
 Signal processing steps can be visualized with plots by enabling logging at the DEBUG level.
-To enable detailed logging, use the `--log_level` argument:
+To enable detailed logging and the visualizations, use the `--log_level` argument:

 ```bash
 python splitter.py --file MyFile.wav --test_record STR100 --log_level debug